The Ghost of Christmas Past

-I was a geek long before it was trendy.
-I’ve always been ahead of the curve, me.
-But that wasn’t always the case.
+I was a geek long before it was trendy (I’ve always been ahead of the curve, me!).
+But in all truthfulness, that wasn’t always the case.
 When I was five, I remember my dad coming home with a Sinclair Spectrum +2.

-The Spectrum and it’s sworn enemy, the Commodore 64, were machines that knew how to test your patience; and as a five year-old I had very little patience.
+The Spectrum and its sworn enemy, the Commodore 64, were machines that knew how to test your patience.
+As a five year-old in particular, I had very little patience.
 I never saw eye-to-eye with that machine.

 The Ghost of Christmas Yet to Come

-But only a few years later I began to realise the potential of computers (and noticed how much better the games had become).
-The time had come to switch allegiances.
+But, only a few years later, I began to realise the potential of computers (and noticed how much better the games had become).
+The time had come to switch allegiances to the Commodore camp.
 Enter the Commodore Amiga.

-The Amiga was an absolute masterstroke of engineering, and a proud victory of marketing: it had literally thousands of games available for it (many of which were affordable, even for small pockets), and of course, you could convince your parents to buy you one for Christmas by promising you’d do your homework on it.
+The Amiga was an absolute masterstroke of engineering, and a proud victory of marketing: it had literally thousands of games available for it (many of which were affordable, even for small pockets).
+The best thing was that you could convince your parents to buy you one for Christmas by promising you’d use it to do your homework.